alexkats/files-indexer/README.md

   explicitly forbidden to index file descriptors and devices (e.g. `/dev/fd/0` or `/dev/urandom`).
 * It's explicitly forbidden to start/stop watching directories in parallel.
-It's anyway not possible in REPL, but in case this library will be used externally, there are locks put in place to prevent such scenario.
+Those calls are chained in a queue that invokes such calls one by one.
 The reason behind this is that there are multiple state changes happening with directory watchers, and some weird side effects would be possible if parallel start/stop was possible.
 Please note, that this doesn't block the indexing, and